vikasums/codeagent/README.md

 # Code Agent

-A repository for code agent experiments and tutorials using Hugging Face's smolagents library and Ollama for local LLM inference.
+A repository for code agent experiments and tutorials using Hugging Face's smolagents library.

 ## Description

 This repository contains code and resources for exploring and learning about code agents.
-It demonstrates how to create and use code agents with both Hugging Face API and local Ollama models.
+It demonstrates how to create and use code agents with Hugging Face API.

 ## Project Components